hannahilea/HPGL.jl/README.md

 # HPGL.jl

-Generates [(HPGL)](https://en.wikipedia.org/wiki/HP-GL) files, which can be written to a file or sent directly to a pen plotter.
+Interface for generating both realtime and offline [(HPGL)](https://en.wikipedia.org/wiki/HP-GL) code, which can sent directly to a pen plotter or previewed with the included visualizer.

-To plot HPGL file with an external pen plotter, use this [external `chunker` utility](https://github.com/WesleyAC/plotter-tools/tree/4a285e167421d2a917561413cda4e8724e860f5c/chunker).
+To plot a full pre-generated HPGL file with an external pen plotter, use this [external `chunker` utility](https://github.com/WesleyAC/plotter-tools/tree/4a285e167421d2a917561413cda4e8724e860f5c/chunker).

 ## Installation
 With [Julia installed](https://julialang.org/downloads/), start the Julia REPL and add this package to your environment: